geudde/attic-chest/pages/13.reference/01.porden/docs.md

-book r.
-THE CASTLE.
-45

 " Strange is my story — strange the links that join
-My fate with yours, sweet maids, and yours with mine; 890 Strange thus to meet, where each to each unknown, Found each sad tale an echo of her own;
+My fate with yours, sweet maids, and yours with mine; Strange thus to meet, where each to each unknown, Found each sad tale an echo of her own;
 Then cheer your hearts, let each derive relief